Norm Benning Racing: Truck No. 6 results

-No. 57 History
+Truck No. 57 History

-The 57 team debuted as the number 75, which NBR shared with Henderson Motorsports in 2011.
-The first race run by the team was with Mike Harmon behind the wheel.
-Harmon started and finished 33rd, parking the car after 6 laps.
-The truck ran sporadically throughout the season, driven by Johnny Borneman III, J. J. Yeley, Bobby Santos III, and James Hylton made his truck series debut at the age of 76 at Pocono.
-The team only ran twice in 2012, 4 times in 2013, and 6 times in 2014, although the team only ran one race as the 75.
-The team ran one race with the number 71, as the Henderson team had the 75 entered.
-After Benning switched to the 6, the 75 became the 57.
+Since 2008, Norm Benning Racing has fielded a truck.
+Beginning in 2009, Norm has run the full schedule despite having poor performing equipment and little to no funding.
+Beginning in 2011, Norm began fielding a second truck on a part-time basis to help fund the 57.
+In the 2013 Mudsummer Classic, Norm Benning and his team gained media attention when he beat Clay Greenfield to qualify in the 30th position.

 The 57 made its lone appearance at Gateway in 2015, parking after one lap with Joey Gattina.
 Steve Fox withdrew at Pocono.
 After not running in 2016, the 57 returned exactly two years after its previous race at Gateway in 2017 with Tommy Regan driving.
-BJ McLeod and J. J. Yeley ran the 57 before Mike Senica became the primary driver.
+B. J. McLeod and J. J. Yeley ran the 57 before Mike Senica became the primary driver.
 Senica announced that he was to drive the 57 fielded by Benning with several different companies sponsoring the truck, however, Benning and Senica couldn't reach an agreement because Benning only wanted Senica to start and park the 57.
 The 57 then showed up at Martinsville with Jeff Zillweger behind the wheel.
 The 57 would withdraw after not showing enough speed to have a good chance of qualifying.

 Truck No. 57 results

+Truck No. 63 history

+Midway through the 2016 season, Benning struck a deal with MB Motorsports to run the 63.
+Benning would run seven races in the 63 and one race in the 6, while missing twelve, and not entering one.

+Truck No. 63 results

+Truck No. 71 history

+In 2014, the team ran one race with the number 71 with Adam Edwards, as the Henderson team had the 75 entered.

+Truck No. 71 results

+Truck No. 75 history

+In 2011, The team debuted the number 75, which NBR shared with Henderson Motorsports.
+The first race run by the team was with Mike Harmon behind the wheel.
+Harmon started and finished 33rd, parking the car after six laps.
+The truck ran sporadically throughout the season, driven by Johnny Borneman III, J. J. Yeley, Bobby Santos III, and James Hylton made his Truck Series debut at the age of 76 at Pocono.
+The team only ran twice in 2012, four times in 2013, and six times in 2014, although the team only ran one race as the 75.